 - Mitigate the risk of slavery and human trafficking occurring in our supply chains.

 - Monitor potential risk areas in our supply chains.

 - Protect whistle blowers.

-- Confirmation by all suppliers, regardless of size, of compliance to the Modern Slavery Act through their own modern slavery statement.
+- Confirmation by suppliers of compliance to the Modern Slavery Act through their own modern slavery statement.

 - A commitment to collaborate closely with suppliers to help them understand and work towards their own obligations under the Modern Slavery Act.

 - A Supplier Code of Conduct, used for all new major suppliers of goods and/or services clearly stating adherence to the Modern Slavery Act.

 Following a review of the effectiveness of the steps we have taken in 2022 to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking:

 - Deploying a new supplier code of conduct.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our company’s slavery and human trafficking statement for the financial year ending 31 December 2022.